Searching for Caleb: From The Boston Globe

-Duncan Peck has a fascination for randomness and is always taking his family on the move.
-His wife, Justine, is a fortune teller who can't remember the past.
-Her grandfather, Daniel, longs to find the brother who walked out of his life in 1912, with nothing more than a fiddle in his hand.
-All three are taking journeys that lead back to the family's deepest roots...to a place where rebellion and acceptance have the haunting power to merge into one....
+The novel follows three members of the Peck family: Duncan, who is drawn to an itinerant lifestyle; his wife Justine, a fortune teller with no memory of her past; and her grandfather Daniel, who has spent decades searching for a brother who disappeared in 1912.
+The narratives converge around the family's shared history and the tensions between rebellion and belonging....

 From the back of the April 1983 Berkley paperback edition

-"Here is the heartbreaking and hilarious story of the Peck family - and a young woman's search for freedom, which leads her to the family's deepest roots.
+The back of this edition reads: "Here is the heartbreaking and hilarious story of the Peck family - and a young woman's search for freedom, which leads her to the family's deepest roots.
 From the ragtime era at the end of the 19th century to the years of change in the mid-1970s, it is about growing up and breaking away, rebellion and acceptance.
 It is a haunting, human story that will live in your heart forever..."